frenkie/seehearparty-remote/README.md

 # version history

+### 2.4.1
+Reference to the See Hear Party Remote site.

 ### 2.4.0
-removed profanity check, parties should be democratic :)
+Removed profanity check, parties should be democratic :)

 ### 2.3.0
 You can now easily connect to a party with a remote if you know the party name.